Sexuality of Abraham Lincoln: Relationship with Joshua Speed

-Nevertheless, Katz says that such sleeping arrangements "did provide an important site (probably the major site) of erotic opportunity" if they could keep others from noticing.
+Nevertheless, historian Jonathan Ned Katz says that such sleeping arrangements "did provide an important site (probably the major site) of erotic opportunity" if they could keep others from noticing.
 Katz states that referring to present-day concepts of "homo, hetero, and bi distorts our present understanding of Lincoln and Speed's experiences."
 He states that, rather than there being "an unchanging essence of homosexuality and heterosexuality," people throughout history "continually reconfigure their affectionate and erotic feelings and acts".

 He suggests that the Lincoln-Speed relationship fell within a 19th-century category of intense, even romantic man-to-man friendships with erotic overtones that may have been "a world apart in that era's consciousness from the sensual universe of mutual masturbation and the legal universe of 'sodomy,' 'buggery,' and 'the crime against nature'".

 Some correspondence of the period, such as that between Thomas Jefferson Withers and James Henry Hammond, may provide evidence of a sexual dimension to some secret same-sex bed-sharing.
 The fact that Lincoln was open about sharing a bed with Speed is seen by some historians as an indication that their relationship was not romantic.
 None of Lincoln's enemies hinted at any homosexual implication.

 Joshua Speed and Lincoln corresponded about their impending marriages, and Gore Vidal regarded their letters to each other as having evinced a degree of anxiety about being able to perform sexually on their wedding nights that indicated a homosexual relationship had once existed between them.
 Despite having some political differences over slavery, they remained in touch until Lincoln died, and Lincoln appointed Joshua's brother, James Speed, to his cabinet as Attorney General.

-In 2016, historian and psychoanalyst Charles B. Strozier published, Your Friend Forever, A. Lincoln: The Enduring Friendship of Abraham Lincoln and Joshua Speed, in which he examines their relationship.
-Strozier's 1982 Lincoln’s Quest for Union has a chapter that some have taken as support for the Lincoln gay thesis, but Strozier concludes that the relationship was not homosexual and that Lincoln was straight.
+In 2016, historian and psychoanalyst Charles B. Strozier published the book, Your Friend Forever, A. Lincoln: The Enduring Friendship of Abraham Lincoln and Joshua Speed, in which he examines their relationship.
+Strozier's 1982 Lincoln's Quest for Union has a chapter that some have taken as support for the Lincoln gay thesis, but Strozier concludes that the relationship was not homosexual and that Lincoln was straight.

+However, Strozier's conclusion has been criticized for relying on false assumptions about how Lincoln's life would have turned out if he had been gay: "Strozier argu[es] that the prejudices of the time would have doomed a gay Lincoln to failure in public life.
+Put simply, Lincoln couldn't have been gay because he was successful."